Pavni-Jain/Home-Automation-through-Meteor/README.md

 3. Jumper Cables

 The appliances are connected to relay(voltage controller) and further with jumper cables are used to connnect relay to Raspberry Pi.
-Node has to be installed on Raspberry Pi and then rpi-node-server can be run through the terminal of RPi.
+Node has to be installed on Raspberry Pi and then rpi-node-server-api can be run through the terminal of RPi.
 The Meteor app can then be run on system in order to control the appliances.

 In order to access it remotely port forwarding has to be applied to access the server deployed on RPi.